 NRF supports practical, comprehensive immigration reform that addresses the needs of both employers and today’s transient workforce, particularly when businesses seek to hire highly skilled workers whose talents are a commodity in the global economy.
 The current immigration system is broken, unworkable and in desperate need of reform.
 In the most recent development, NRF supports renewal of the Deferred Action of Childhood Arrivals program in order to avoid disruption of workplaces if employees who are participants in the program were to be deported.
-Attorney General Jeff Sessions announced the end of DACA in October 2017 but the program remains in operation pending the outcome of litigation.
+Former Attorney General Jeff Sessions announced the end of DACA in October 2017 but a U.S. District Court judge blocked the move in 2018 and the program remains in operation pending the outcome of litigation.

 Why it matters to retailers